Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 name[4] = 'e'
 ```

-To create a pointer instance of structure such as `NSRect *rect[2];`, you may write a program as following.
+To create a Pointer instance of structure such as `NSRect *rect[2];`, you may write a program as following.

 ```ruby
 rect = Pointer.new("{CGRect={CGPoint=dd}{CGSize=dd}}", 2)